 Women urged to advocate for safer roads

-The Motor Vehicle Accident (MVA) Fund has urged women from all walks of life to recognise the critical role they play in pushing the agenda for safer roads in the country to reduce the loss of lives.
+The Motor Vehicle Accident (MVA) Fund has urged women from all walks of life to recognise the critical role they play in pushing the agenda for safer roads to reduce the loss of lives.

 Rosalia Martins-Hausiku, Chief Executive of the Fund said this at the 2nd annual Women in Road Safety Conference and Expo held in mid-September at Mariental, under the theme ‘Women Influence for Safe Roads’.